sageil/crewai-docker-image/README.md

 > if you leave out the `P` completely `-e P=<project_name>` from the command, a default crew will be created with the name default_crew.

 > [!TIP]
-> Crew AI projects depends on `.env` file which create AI creates to after you provide your model preference.
-This file will be always be stored in the project directory.
+> Crew AI projects depends on `.env` file to store your model configuration/selection.
+This file is created by CrewAI CLI to store your selection.This file will be always be stored in the project directory.
+CrewAI will ignore this file, if set the `llm` property to code created LLM.
 ```bash
 my_project/
 ├── .gitignore